jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-22-wonderator.md

 ## Writing a rendering function

-In case you're wondering, the rendering uses the same basic framework as I did in {{<crosslink "AoC 2022 Day 14: Sandinator">}}, just with a rendering function aware of the map + handling the face effects.
+In case you're wondering, the rendering uses the same basic framework as I did in [[AoC 2022 Day 14: Sandinator]](), just with a rendering function aware of the map + handling the face effects.
 Here's the colorful one:

 ```rust
 impl Map {